Eppo Bruins

-Eppo Egbert Willem Bruins (born 19 September 1969) is a Dutch politician and physicist who served as a member of the House of Representatives for the Christian Union (CU) from 2015 to 2021.
+Eppo Egbert Willem Bruins (born 19 September 1969) is a Dutch politician and physicist.
+He served as Minister of Education, Culture and Science in the Schoof cabinet between July 2024 and August 2025 on behalf of New Social Contract (NSC).
+He was a member of the House of Representatives for the Christian Union (CU) from 2015 to 2021.

 Prior to his service in Parliament, Bruins was director of the Technologiestichting STW from 2007 until 2015.
 Since 2022, he has chaired the Advisory Council for Science, Technology and Innovation (AWTI).

-Early life and education
+Early life and career

 Bruins was born on 19 September 1969 in Apeldoorn, Gelderland.
 He attended high school at the preparatory scientific education level at the Myrtus College in his hometown between 1982 and 1987.

-Bruins subsequently went to the Utrecht University, where he graduated with an Master of Science (MSc) degree in physics in 1991.
+Bruins subsequently went to Utrecht University, where he graduated with a Master of Science (MSc) degree in physics in 1991.
+He played the piano at a conservatoire, but he never earned a diploma.